 Federal law governing rest and meal breaks can be found in the Fair Labor Standards Act (FLSA).
-The FLSA does not require short rest and meals breaks.
+The FLSA does not require short rest and meal breaks.
 However, certain rules are triggered when an employer offers them.

 According to federal law, short breaks are compensable work hours.
-This means that even though the laws does not require an employer to give a short 5 to 20 minute break for coffee or snacks, when they are offered, they must be paid as normal working hours.
+This means that even though the law does not require an employer to give a short 5 to 20 minute break for coffee or snacks, when they are offered, they must be paid as normal working hours.
 Additionally, they must also be included and considered when determining whether an employee is eligible for overtime pay.

 What happens when an employee extends the short rest or meal break without permissions?

 The general rule of compensation for short rest and meal breaks does not apply under certain circumstances.
 Mainly, when an employer has let an employee know exactly how long the short break should last and that extensions are not permissible and will be punished, an employee may not be compensated for any amount of time beyond the designated rest period.

 FLSA sometimes refers to a meal break lasting more than 20 minutes (usually 30 minutes to one hour) as a bona fide meal break.
 This means time during which an employee is not conducting work activity and is completely relieved of duty.
 These hours are not compensable, meaning an employer is not required to pay an employee for such breaks.

 Bona fide sleep periods are treated in the law in a similar fashion.
 When an employee is required to work for periods of more than 24 hours, he or she may agree with an employer to a period of time (at least more than 5 hours) for sleeping while still at work.
 This time is not compensable.
 However, if an employee has a sleep break and is working for less than 24 hours, he or she is entitled to compensation for this break according to the law.